TanveerAIML/TanveerAIML/README.md

 ### Hi there 👋
-I am a passionate self taught programmer.
+I am a passionate self-taught programmer.
+Who loves to code

 <!--
 **TanveerAIML/TanveerAIML** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.